Early retirement, your pension and benefits

 - you had the right under the scheme you joined before 6 April 2006 to take your pension before you’re 55 – ask your pension provider if you’re not sure

 Some companies offer to help you get money out of your pension before you’re 55.
-This could be an unauthorised payment and you’d pay up to 55% tax on it.
+This could be an unauthorised payment.
+If it’s unauthorised, you pay up to 55% tax on it.

-Your pension pot will probably be smaller if you retire early because you’ve:
+The pension pot that you build up will probably be smaller if you retire early, because it’s had less time to increase in value.

 If your life expectancy is less than a year